USDOT-SDC-Archive/sdc-dot-web-microsite/README.md

 ## I. Release Notes

+<strong>January 10, 2019.
+SDC sdc-dot-web-microsite Release 2.4</strong><br/>
+What's New in Release 2.5:
+- Starter Kit page updated with the latest (version 4.0) of SDC Cost Estimator.
+-

 <strong>December 10, 2019.
 SDC sdc-dot-web-microsite Release 2.4</strong><br/>
 What's New in Release 2.4:
 - Starter Kit page updated with the latest (version 4.0) of SDC Cost Estimator.